CLARIAH/wp6-missieven/blacklab/install.md

 # About

-This document describes how to install a working Blacklab server and client on a standalone machine running macos.
+This document describes how to install a working BlackLab server and client on a standalone machine running macos.